continuous-quality-dev/proto-plugins/docs/PROPERTY_TESTING.md

 # Property-Based Testing with fast-check and poku

-This project includes comprehensive property-based tests using [fast-check](https://github.com/dubzzz/fast-check) for property-based testing and [poku](https://github.com/wellwelwel/poku) for cross-runtime execution.
+This project includes comprehensive property-based tests using [fast-check](https://github.com/dubzzz/fast-check) and [poku](https://github.com/wellwelwel/poku) for cross-runtime execution.

 ## Overview

 Property-based testing is a testing methodology where you define properties (invariants) that should hold for a wide range of inputs, rather than testing specific examples.
 The testing framework generates many random inputs to verify these properties.

 ## Test Structure